 |Alumni||Praire View A&M University, Purdue University|

-Maya Rockeymoore, 47, married Rep. Elijah Cummings in 2008.
-They don’t have any children together, although Cummings has three children from previous relationships.
+Maya Rockeymoore, born on January 31, 1971, married Rep. Elijah Cummings in 2008.
+They don’t have any children together, although Cummings has two daughters, Jennifer and Aida, and a son from previous relationships.

 A Texas native, Rockeymoore is the daughter of Hazel Brown Rockeymoore and U.S. Air Force soldier Thomas Charles Rockeymoore.
 Maya, her brother, Mark, and sister, Meredith, grew up in a military family with parents active in the community, in the Democratic party, and in their church.

 Elijah Cummings is a well-known face in Maryland, having served in the Maryland House of Delegates for 14 years and currently serving his 13th term in the House of Representatives from Maryland’s 7th Congressional district.
 But Rockeymoore is more than just the longtime Congressman’s wife.

 In 2018, Maryland Democrats elected Rockeymoore as party chair.
 Rockeymoore won the vote over incumbent, Kathleen Matthews, 438-319.
 With the Maryland governorship falling into Republican hands, there was much dissatisfaction against Matthews for losing the post to Rockeymoore.